Complaint and grievance procedure

 The Student Success Team members, including the advising team, are available to assist students to navigate through this process of resolving complaints.
 The University Ombud may also be consulted at any point.

-If resolution is not achieved in Step 2 and the student wishes to continue to seek a resolution, complaints should be brought to the Dean of the School of Business within 10 days of their last meeting in Step 2.
+If resolution is not achieved in Step 2 and the student wishes to continue to seek a resolution, complaints should be brought to the dean of the School of Business within 10 days of the last meeting in Step 2.
 The student will submit a written summary of the grievance and request an appointment by email.
-A copy of the summary should also be provided to the person concerned in the complaint and the Associate Dean.
-Receipt of the student’s complaint will be acknowledged in writing by the Dean, and the review process will commence within 10 working days of its receipt.
+A copy of the summary should also be provided to the person concerned in the complaint and the associate dean.
+Receipt of the student’s complaint will be acknowledged in writing by the dean, and the review process will commence within 10 working days of its receipt.

 The review by the mediator will usually be limited to the following considerations:

 - Were the proper facts and criteria brought to bear on the decision?
 Were improper or extraneous facts or criteria brought to bear that substantially affected the decision to the detriment of the student?

 - Were there any procedural irregularities that substantially affected the outcome of the complaint to the detriment of the student?

 - Given the proper facts, criteria, and procedures, was the decision one which a person in the position of the decision maker might reasonably have made?

 The mediator will normally complete a review of the grievance and issue a decision on the situation in writing within 45 days.
 That decision is final.
 All reasonable measures will be taken to finalize the process as soon as practicable.
 The student will be informed by the mediator that the complaint has been resolved, and of any outcomes pertaining directly to the student.
 If any part of the complaint resolution involves disciplinary action of a faculty or staff member those actions shall remain confidential.

 University policies that guide this Grievance & Complaint Policy & Procedure